 Choosing The Right Color Temperature: Fluorescent & HID Grow Lights

-Fluorescent and HID (high pressure sodium & metal halide) grow lights work a little differently than LED grow lights.
+Fluorescent and HID (high-pressure sodium & metal halide) grow lights work a little differently than LED grow lights.
 These “traditional” grow lights do not emit the single colors that LED lights do.
-When looking at the light emitted by one of these grow lights, we usually see either a bright daylight or a soft yellowish hue.
+When looking at the light emitted by one of these grow lights, we usually see either bright daylight or a soft yellowish hue.

 Bulbs are measured by color temperature in the measurement of “Kelvin”.
 Below you can see the Kelvin scale.